Eclipse Calculator – Eclipses in Pyongyang, North Korea

 The animation shows approximately what the eclipse looks like from the night side of earth.

-During this partial lunar eclipse, the Moon covers only parts of the Sun, as seen from Pyongyang.
-There are no other locations on Earth where the Sun appears completely covered during this event.
+During this partial lunar eclipse, the Earth's shadow covers only parts of the Moon, as seen from Pyongyang.
+There are no other locations on Earth where the Moon appears completely covered during this event.

 Local times for eclipse in Pyongyang on Wednesday, July 28, 1999